tutmori/hello-world/README.md

 # hello-world

-Hubot here, I like Node.js and Coffeescript (that's what I'm made of !).
+Hubot here, I like _Node.js_ and _Coffeescript_ (that's what I'm made of !).
-I've had tacos on the moon and find them far superior to earch tacos.
+I've had tacos on the moon and find them far superior to each tacos.